 Bowie intended to deliver a new album titled Toy in 2001, but it was never officially released, with Bowie blaming "scheduling conflicts."
 Toy leaked on to the internet 10 years later, much to excitement of Bowie's fans.

 Bowie was one of the first artists to realize the power of the internet.
 In 1997 he broke new ground with the internet-only release of his single "Telling Lies."
 Bowie once programmed three internet radio stations on to his website.
 Two were available to members only, while the other played kids' songs inspired by his daughter, Alexandria.

-Since his heart surgery, Bowie has laid low, with one biographer, Paul Trynka, claiming he has "retired."
-Bowie is rarely seen in public nowadays - the last time he performed live was with Alicia Keys
+After his heart surgery, Bowie laid low, with one biographer, Paul Trynka, claiming he has "retired."
+Bowie was rarely seen in public from that point forward - the last time he performed live was with Alicia Keys

 at the Black Ball, a New York charity event, in 2006.

 In 2003, Bowie turned down a knighthood from the Queen.
 Bowie told The Sun why he shunned the chance to be a "Sir": "I would never have any intention of accepting anything like that.
 I seriously don't know what it's for.
 It's not what I spent my life working for."